 Anna and Sarah just finished their first year at Stanford University, where they are pursuing CS coursework.
 They have a budding track record of making cool things together: as their final project for a Computer Systems From the Ground Up class this year, they built a hologram projector!

 Anna is a prospective Computer Science major.
 She works for a South Florida non-profit organization called Code/Art, whose mission is to increase the number of girls studying computer science by delighting and inspiring them with the creative possibilities of computer programming.
 She is spending the summer teaching a virtual coding class for elementary schoolers and designing an online hub for Code/Art.

 Sarah is a prospective Symbolic Systems major, which is an interdisciplinary course of study combining computer science, psychology, linguistics, and philosophy.
 As a summer intern in a Stanford energy lab, she is currently building out the technical interface to configure and view metrics from a remote-controlled sustainable greenhouse in rural India.
 Other recent projects include development of an iOS app to navigate a city without a car and photojournalism for the Stanford Daily.

 Haroon is the Co-founder and Executive Director at A.I.
 For Anyone.
 He holds a Master’s degree in Information and Data Science from UC Berkeley and a Bachelor's degree from Penn State University.
-He currently works at Arthur.ai as a Product Marketing Manager and has previously worked at firms—including Deloitte Consulting, Mark Cuban Companies, PayPal, Facebook, and NASA—at the intersection of product and data science.
+He is currently a Product Marketer at a startup and has previously worked at firms—including Deloitte Consulting, Mark Cuban Companies, PayPal, Facebook, and NASA—at the intersection of product and data science.
 He is also a 2011 Gates Millennium Scholar.